 The Torah does not restrict its concern only for Jews, the New Testament does not restrict its concern only for Christians, and the Qur'an does not restrict its concern only for Muslims.
 All three divine scriptures show that God's universal love embraces all peoples and that the divine goal is harmony and concord within all of humanity.
-In order to achieve any rudimentary level of harmony, religious scholars must work with educational and social institutions to teach and enable their religious communities to live together with those of other religious communities happily and productively.

 All religions strive to understand the place of humanity in relation to the divine.
 Whether monotheist, dualist or polytheist, and whether Abrahamic or non-Abrahamic, religion focuses on helping people strive to do the good amidst the parallel human inclination to succumb to our natural drives toward selfishness and sin.
-That universal aspect of religion makes all religions, at their core, good.
-All religions intend to help humanity live in harmony and peace.
-We need to take all religions seriously and treat them with respect.
-All religions, even those with which we do not agree theologically or with which we disagree regarding ritual practice, are worthy of our esteem for this reason alone.

 Religions contain within them certain tensions.
 One is the tension between particularism and universalism.
 All religions, for example, are concerned for the welfare of the community of believers.
 They express their right to promote their own community and their own interests.
-Religions always invest great interest and resources in the community that is defined by the religion - Islam for Muslims, Judaism for Jews, Christianity for Christians, Hindu religion for Hindus, and so forth.
-This is because religions are inherently and particularly concerned for the welfare of their own community in this world and are also concerned for their welfare in the afterlife, at the end of time, or in reincarnation.
-This emphasis on concern for the welfare of the religious collective is defined by theologians and scholars of religion as "particularism."
+Religions always invest great interest and resources in the community that is defined by the religion - Islam for Muslims, Judaism for Jews, Christianity for Christians, and so forth.
+This is because religions are inherently and particularly concerned for the welfare of their own community in this world and are also concerned for their welfare in the hereafter.
+This emphasis on the welfare of the religious collective is defined by theologians and scholars of religion as "particularism."
 It refers to directing energy, resources and concern inward toward the community of believers.

 All religions are also concerned for the welfare of the world at large.
-There is no religion I know of that does not strive, one way or another, for a harmonious world in which peoples of all backgrounds will live in peace with one another and with themselves.
+There is no religion I know of that does not strive, one way or another, for a harmonious world in which peoples of all identities will live in peace with one another and with themselves.
 This element of concern is directed not only to the community of believers, but to all humans, whether or not believers, in the larger world.
 This worldwide concern is called by theologians and scholars "universalism."